-Two board-certified neonatologists are on-site in our department 24 hours a day, seven days a week.
+A board-certified neonatologist is onsite 24 hours a day, seven days a week.
 Neonatologists are specially trained to take care of newborns, especially sick and premature babies.

 These board-certified physicians determine the type and amount of anesthetic needed for surgery and administer it to patients.
 They also continually monitor patients' pulse, body temperature and other vital signs during surgery.
-At Women'sLink, two anesthesia providers (anesthesiologist or certified registered nurse anesthetist) are on-site in our department 24 hours a day, seven days a week.
+An anesthesiologist and a certified registered nurse anesthetist are onsite in our department 24 hours a day, seven days a week.

 Certified Registered Nurse Anesthetists (CRNA)

 These advanced practice registered nurses received graduate-level education and attained board certification.
 They provide the same anesthesia services as an anesthesiologist.
-At Women'sLink, two anesthesia providers (CRNA or anesthesiologist) are on-site in our department 24 hours a day, seven days a week.
+A CRNA and an anesthesiologist are onsite 24 hours a day, seven days a week.

 The registered nurse in this role guides patients through their continuum of care.
 Our nurse navigator knows the hospital system extremely well and will assist you every step of the way.
 Through answering your questions, connecting you with the right specialists, and offering support when needed, you can rely on the nurse navigator to be your biggest advocate.

 Emotional well-being is just as important as the physical.
 That's why we have a highly accomplished psychiatrist dedicated to helping women deal with the stress of infertility, miscarriage, a life-altering diagnosis or caring for an elderly parent.
 We also help women to navigate all the hormonally volatile stages of life, including: